 I hope my talk today has conveyed a sense of how passionately we care about the municipal market.
 We will do everything we can to foster its liquidity, fairness, and the perception of its fairness.
+I know you share that passion and that commitment.
+There's hardly ever been a greater need for it.

-As recently as a few years ago, for most Americans,

-municipal finance was a kind of sleepy backwater, misunderstood and underappreciated.
+As recently as a few years ago, for most Americans, municipal finance was a kind of sleepy backwater, misunderstood and underappreciated.
 Today, it's been catapulted into the headlines.
 Citizens have worked hard to pay their taxes, only to see them swept away like a losing bet on a roulette wheel.
 Investors have loaned their savings to municipalities in need of cash, only to see the very obligation to repay brought into question.